symbolic-labs-pub/freedom-that-lasts/docs/press_kit/README.md

 This framework does not ask for belief.
 It asks for *serious questions*.

 Show it to your best engineers.
-Not to impress them—but to challenge them.
+To challenge them.

 Ask them: